 I'm not your usual exercise professional.
-I’m over sixty and I walk with a limp at the beginning and end of the day, due to my uncanny knack for attracting head-on automobile collisions.
-Despite these challenges, I work as a fitness instructor, line dancing instructor, author, and motivational speaker, specializing in helping beginners start and stick to an exercise program.
-My books, speeches, and classes make starting an exercise program easy, non-threatening, and fun.
+I walked and danced for decades with a reconstructed ankle and a limp, due to my uncanny knack for attracting not one but two head-on automobile collisions.
+Despite these challenges, I worked as a fitness instructor, specializing in helping beginners start and stick to an exercise program, and I still teach line dancing.
+My aim has always been to make exercise and dance easy, welcoming, non-threatening, and fun.

-My new-found fitness habit helped to save my life and speed my recovery after an unlicensed driver hit me head-on in a near-fatal automobile accident.
+My new-found fitness habit helped to save my life and speed my recovery after an unlicensed driver hit me head-on in a near-fatal automobile accident in 1979.
 I suffered a myriad of injuries, including a smashed face, neck fracture, and shattered heel and ankle.
 "You'll walk again," doctors told me, "but maybe not normally or painlessly."